adzict/yelp_sentiment_analysis/README.md

 * How do the categories of trending and top reviewed businesses differ?
 * Which business categories get bad reviews?
 * What are the most common words in bad reviews?
-* Are reviews influenced by a user's friends?
 * Build a machine learning model to predict the sentiment of Yelp reviews.
 * Predict or recommend something else.